Bryan6734/llm-assistant/readme.md

 ### Question 3
 *Come up with your own control protocol.
 Describe how you would use U, T, and H to make a novel protocol that you think would be promising.
 Don’t spend more than 30 minutes thinking about this.*

+For both trusted monitoring and untrusted monitoring, T and U are simply being prompted to rate how suspicious the code is.
+I think there's a lot of room for improvement for detecting suspicion, especially given that many of the red-teaming attack policies revolve around writing **subtle** backdoors that our current mechanisms don't pick up on.

+I'm curious as to if we were to have multiple T's evaluate a given code snippet, with each T focusing on a different known red-teaming attack method (i.e. obfuscation,unknown dependencies, suspicious executables, etc), or just general good coding practices (i.e. adhering to design patterns, ensuring functionality, etc).

+These T's could either engage in some sort of multi-turn debate (with occasional input from U, although that risks confabulated justification (?)), or you have each T output a rating based on their assigned criterion and then sum the scores at the end / identify the top n% most suspicious.

+The assumption I'm making is that having multiple models each looking for **one** thing might be more effective than having one model looking for **multiple** things.

 ## Installation